 When designing the Snake & Ladders game, I had to design several shapes of snakes with the same texture.
 While I could simply design a lot of different snakes with similar textures, it would take at least a few hours.

-Most of the time would be spent copying the textures so that the two snakes don't look different from each other.
+Most of the time would be spent copying the textures so that the two snakes don't look different.
 Instead of designing multiple snakes, I decided to design a straight snake and morph it into different curves using a custom brush.

-The new brush is now available in the Brushes panel.
-Now from the toolbox, select the Pen tool, and then click on the new brush to start using it.
+Select the Pen tool from the toolbox, and click on the new brush to start using it.

-To draw a snake, I could simply draw a curved path and then select the new brush, while selecting the path.
+To draw a snake, I could simply draw a curved path and then select the new brush while selecting the path.
 The brush would automatically draw the snake that followed the curve I just drew.

 So, this is how I made a dozen snakes within minutes instead of hours.
 This method is extremely useful if you're creating a sprite animation for similar objects whose shape needs to transform just a bit in every frame.

 Thanks for reading.
 Consider subscribing with the buttons below.